Art Report Card Comments

 - I look forward to continuing to see more exciting and inventive work next semester from Tom.
 Overall, it has been an excellent beginning to the year for a student who shows great potential in Visual Arts.
 He is a valuable member of our class who is well respected by his peers.

-- Tom has natural talent and that combined with his high personal goals with a willingness to give the additional time needed in order to succeed.
+- Tom has natural talent and he has set high personal goals to achieve creative and inventive artwork.
+He is willing to give the additional time needed in order to complete his projects.
 As a result, this combination of talent and determination is a strong recipe for success.

 - Amy shows a positive attitude in art and she strives to do her best artwork.
 She listens well for instructions and shows enthusiasm in her work.